HomeDirectoriesDominating the Google Maps Pack: A US Business Guide to GBP Optimization

 • Your website (header, footer, and contact page)

-• Social media profiles (Facebook, Instagram, LinkedIn, etc.)
+• Social media profiles (Facebook, Instagram, LinkedIn, and others)

 • Local business directories like Web Directory, Yelp, and industry-specific platforms